-The project is being overseen by Chief Judge Bell and the Judiciary's Technology Oversight Board.
+The project is being overseen by Chief Judge Barbera and the Judiciary's Technology Oversight Board.
 From a tactical perspective, the project is being managed by the Administrative Office of the Courts.

-Is there any discussion about the retention scheduling of the records?
-Where will you begin with the records?
+Is there any discussion about the retention of the records?

-Ensuring proper retention, archiving, and disposition of records is a critical concern.
+Ensuring proper retention, archiving, and disposition of records are critical concerns.
 The Judiciary has been working with the State Archives to ensure that proper retention of records is addressed with the system.

 Case search is missing a lot of information.
 Will the new system do the same?